-For the year ended June 30, 2023, CERS members were required to contribute 5% of wages for non-hazardous job classifications.
+For the year ended June 30, 2024, CERS members were required to contribute 5% of wages for non-hazardous job classifications.
 Employees hired after September 1, 2008 are required to contribute an additional 1% to cover the cost of medical insurance that is provided through CERS.
 Participating employers were required to contribute at an actuarially determined rate.
 Per KRS Section 61.565(3), normal contribution and past service contribution rates shall be determined by the Board on the basis of an annual valuation last proceeding July 1 of a new biennium.
 The Board may amend contribution rates as of July 1 of the second year of a new biennium, if it is determined on the basis of a subsequent actuarial valuation that amended contribution rates are necessary to satisfy requirements determined in accordance with the actuarial basis adopted by the Board.
-For the year ended June 30, 2023, participating employers contributed 26.79% (23.40% to the pension fund and 3.39% to the insurance fund) of each non-hazardous employee's wages, which is equal to the actuarially determined rate set by the Board.
-Administrative costs of the CERS are financed through employer contributions and investment earnings.
+For the year ended June 30, 2024, participating employers contributed 23.34% to the pension fund of each non-hazardous employee's wages, which is equal to the actuarially determined rate set by the Board.
+Administrative costs of CERS are financed through employer contributions and investment earnings.